6 Steps to Transform Being Nervous

 “I am petrified right now, and it’s funny.”

-Laugh because it makes you feel good.
-You perform better when you feel good.
+Laugh because it makes you feel good, and perform better when you feel good.

 Mike Rowe, the actor best known for his work on Discovery Channel’s Dirty Jobs, spent time in countless new circumstances, meeting entrepreneurs and learning new skills.

-He credits his curiosity as the key to succeed in new situations.
+He credits his curiosity as the key to success in new situations.
 He says:

-“People who are curious, have willingness to fail, and do not care how they’re perceived.
+“People who are curious have a willingness to fail and do not care how they’re perceived.

 It’s very liberating”